Charles O'Hea

-Father Charles Adolphus O'Hea OSA (1814-1903) was an Irish Australian Catholic Priest.
+Monsignor Charles Adolphus O'Hea OSA (1814-1903) was an Irish Australian Catholic Priest.
 He began his ministry in Ireland before travelling to Melbourne, Australia where he lived until his death.
 He is best known for establishing a number of churches north of Melbourne and for both baptizing and administering last rites to the bushranger Ned Kelly.

 Early life

-Charles Adolphus O'Hea was born on the first of April 1814 in County Cork to parents James O'Hea and Elizabeth de Lacey Evans.
+Charles Adolphus O'Hea was born on 1 April 1814 in County Cork to parents James O'Hea and Elizabeth de Lacey Evans.
 He was the youngest child of a large family, members of which eventually went on to represent various professions.
-Educated in Rome he entered the Order of the Hermits of St. Augustine in Drogheda in 1844, was later ordained, and engaged himself in missionary works in Ireland.
+Educated in Rome, he entered the Order of the Hermits of St. Augustine in Drogheda in 1844, was later ordained, and engaged himself in missionary works in Ireland.

 In February 1853, O'Hea arrived at Hobsons Bay, Victoria, from London on board the barque the Koh-I-Noor along with four other priests.
 By chance he had met the first bishop of Melbourne, James Alipius Goold, in Rome in 1852 and volunteered to travel to Australia to assist in establishing new churches in the State.
 Later newspapers describe him as being "... a man of magnificent physique and dominating personality..." and a man of means.
 He was well known for his charitable works and his wealth allowed him to achieve much more for his ministry than would be allowable with his stipend.